grippy/node-multivariate/README.md

 # Still in development...

 This is still in development mode (hence no tag exists with a version number).

-It should be production ready if you want to try it out.
+Production ready if you want to try it out.
-Some sort of admin section to create new tests, along with test stats and graphs, is in the works.
+Some sort of admin section to create tests, along with pretty pictures, stats, and graphs are in the works.
 You can manually load tests right now using the fixtures (see below).

 # Description: